 If you are hit by a vehicle, the driver’s auto insurance (theoretically) is what will cover your medical expenses.
 There are concerns that you may miss school, work, or lessen your earning capacity if you suffer permanent disability or injury, as well.

-Your financial losses incurred due to an accident are called damagesz.
+Your financial losses incurred due to an accident are called damages.
 In a basic personal injury case, the injured party is asserting that another party was both the direct and proximate cause of the injury.
-That is, but for the driver’s conduct, you would have not have become injured and also that the event is sufficiently related to the cause of the injury (i.e. there was not an external third factor that caused the incident).
+That is, but for the driver’s conduct, you would not have become injured and also that the event is sufficiently related to the cause of the injury (i.e. there was not an external third factor that caused the incident).

 In the same case, the plaintiff (or the injured party) must also prove that the driver had a duty to drive safely and that they breached this duty by hitting you.
 As drivers generally have a duty to watch out for other cars and people in their paths, causation is usually what most personal injury cases are litigated over.